MohammadHoseinAbootalebi/MohammadHoseinAbootalebi.github.io/Docs/Full Stack Developer/Projects/2 - EShoppify/English/ReadMe.md

 #### Architecture

-Not added yet.
+TODO: Till working on the making the landing page more user intutive and programming and designing the cateogries section of the EShoppify.

 ### Testing

 ChatGPT Notes:

-* **Unit Testing** : Test individual units or components of the application.
+- **Unit Testing** : Test individual units or components of the application.
-* **Integration Testing** : Ensure the frontend and backend work seamlessly together.
+- **Integration Testing** : Ensure the frontend and backend work seamlessly together.
-* **End-to-End Testing** : Simulate user journeys to test the full application flow (e.g., Selenium, Cypress).
+- **End-to-End Testing** : Simulate user journeys to test the full application flow (e.g., Selenium, Cypress).
-* **Performance Testing** : Evaluate application speed and scalability under load.
+- **Performance Testing** : Evaluate application speed and scalability under load.

 ---